Master in Conflict and International Humanitarian Law: Career Path

 Scope

-A Master's degree in Conflict and International Humanitarian Law provides graduates with a broad scope of professional opportunities.
+A Master's degree in Conflict and International Humanitarian Law provides graduates with broad professional opportunities.
 Graduates can pursue careers in the following areas:

-• International Law: Graduates can work as legal advisers in government departments, international organizations, and NGOs, where they will be responsible for advising on legal issues related to armed conflicts and the protection of victims of war.
-They can also work in private law firms or as independent consultants in the field of international law.
+• International Law: Graduates can work as legal advisers in government departments, international organizations, and NGOs, where they will be responsible for advising on legal issues related to armed conflicts and protecting victims of war.
+They can also work in private law firms or as independent consultants in international law.

-• International humanitarian organizations: Graduates can work for organizations such as the International Committee of the Red Cross and the United Nations, where they will be responsible for protecting victims of war and promoting peace.
+• International humanitarian organizations: Graduates can work for organizations such as the International Committee of the Red Cross and the United Nations, where they will be responsible for protecting war victims and promoting peace.

 • International Criminal Law: Graduates can work as legal advisers in international criminal tribunals such as the International Criminal Court, the International Criminal Tribunal for the former Yugoslavia, and the International Criminal Tribunal for Rwanda.